TamasKn/kraken2-guide/index.md

 echo "Hello from Git Bash"
 ```
-- Save it as `my_script.sh` somewhere you will find.
-Navigate to that location, right click on an empty space, if Git for Windows is installed, you should see in the dropdown, open it and run: `bash my_script.sh` If you see the `Hello from Git Bash` message, it works as expected.
+- Save it as `my_script.sh` somewhere and navigate to that location
+- Right click on an empty space, if Git for Windows is installed, you should see in the dropdown, open it and run: `bash my_script.sh`
+- If you see the `Hello from Git Bash` message, your terminal is ready to use

 ---